 Year 5 British Empire World War 2 Benin Empire Enquiry Question What led to the Rise and Fall of the British Empire?
 What was the impact of World War II?
 What happened to The Benin Empire?
 Main area of focus British History Beyond 1066 British History Beyond 1066 A Non-European Study 10000 Power and Conflict Change and Legacy Culture and Society Key questions Where and when was The British Empire?
+What led to the Outbreak of WWII?
+Where and when was The Benin Kingdom?
 How did The British Empire change over time?
 What happened to the first British colony (the lost colony of Roanoke)?
+Who were the Allies and Axis powers?
+How do people's experiences of evacuation compare?
+How do we know about The Benin Kingdom?
 How did British colonists treat the Indigenous peoples of North America?
 And what was the impact of this?
-Why did the Pilgrims leave England and how did they survive?
+Why was The Battle of Britain significant?
+How was Britain impacted by The Blitz?
+And how were Germany and Poland Who ruled The Benin Kingdom?
+What were people's lives like in The Benin Kingdom?
+Why did the Pilgrims leave England and how did they survive? impacted during this time?
+What was the impact of The Holocaust?
+What was The Benin Kingdom trade network?
 What was the East India Company?
 And how did it become so powerful?
+How did the roles of women change during WWII and what was the lasting impact of this?
+What was The Benin Kingdom's Golden Age?
 What led to the Indian Rebellion in 1857?
 And what were the consequences of this?
-How did India gain independence from The British What led to the Outbreak of WWII?
-Who were the Allies and Axis powers?
-How do people's experiences of evacuation compare?
-Why was The Battle of Britain significant?
-How was Britain impacted by The Blitz?
-And how were Germany and Poland impacted during this time?
-What was the impact of The Holocaust?
-How did the roles of women change during WWII and what was the lasting impact of this?
+How did India gain independence from The British Empire?
 How were people affected by WWII in our locality?
-Where and when was The Benin Kingdom?
-How do we know about The Benin Kingdom?
-Who ruled The Benin Kingdom?
-What were people's lives like in The Benin Kingdom?
-What was The Benin Kingdom trade network?
-What was The Benin Kingdom's Golden Age?
 What led to the decline of The Benin Kingdom?
 What led to the end of The British Empire?
 How did WWII end?
 Significant Individuals Henry VII, John Cabot, Christopher Columbus, Elizabeth I, Sir Walter Raleigh, John White, Virginia Dare, Chief Powhatan, Pocahontas, Captain John Smith , Queen Victoria, Mahatma Gandhi Churchill, Chamberlain, King George VI, Princess Elizabeth, Hitler, Stalin, Roosevelt, Eisenhower, Sikorski, Mussolini Ogiso Igodo, Ogiso Owodo, Oba Eweke, Oba Oguole, Oba Ewuare, Oba Ovonramwen